wzx-ipads/lol-winrate-prediction/README.md

 # lol-winrate-prediction
-A win rate prediction model used for League of Legends.
+A win rate prediction model used for League of Legends based on
+* data set:
+* algorithm: xgboost